binjr/binjr/README.md

  is a use case where ***binjr*** could be a good fit but lacks supports for a specific time-series DB or some other feature, there are always ways to make it happen.

-So, please, do not hesitate to suggest anew  feature or source support request by opening a [issue](https://github.com/binjr/binjr/issues).
+So, please, do not hesitate to suggest a new  feature or source support request by opening a [issue](https://github.com/binjr/binjr/issues).

 Source code contributions are also welcome; if you wish to make one, please fork this repository and submit a pull request with your changes.